Stochastic Approximation for Risk-aware Markov Decision Processes: Conclusion

 \section{Conclusion}

-We developed a new algorithm for finite state and action, infinite-horizon, risk-aware Markov decision process, called Risk-aware $Q$-learning (RaQL).
-This algorithm can be used to solve many real life risk-aware dynamic optimization problems in areas such as robotics, sequential online auctions, and critical infrastructure protection.
-We analyze RaQL and establish both its almost sure convergence result as well as its convergence rate.
-For the case of a linear learning rate, we get an explicit convergence rate in expectation.
-We also demonstrate that many commonly investigated risk measures (e.g. optimized certainty equivalent, conditional value-at-risk, absolute semi-deviation, and functionally coherent risk measures) fit into our framework.
-Our preliminary experimental performance is promising.
-These experiments confirm the almost sure convergence of RaQL, and also show that RaQL has a convergence rate comparable to classical $Q$-learning in outer loops.
-Additionally, our experiments illustrate the computational advantages of RaQL compared with some existing methods for risk-aware MDPs.
+We developed a new simulation-based algorithm for finite state/action, infinite-horizon, risk-aware Markov decision process, called Risk-aware $Q$-learning (RaQL).
+This algorithm can be used to solve many real life risk-aware dynamic optimization problems in areas such as robotics, sequential online auctions, and infrastructure protection.
+We demonstrate that many commonly investigated risk measures (e.g. conditional value-at-risk, optimized certainty equivalent, absolute semi-deviation, and functionally coherent risk measures) fit into our framework.
+We analyze RaQL and establish both its almost sure convergence as well as its convergence rate ($\Omega((\ln(1/\delta\epsilon)/\epsilon^{2})^{1/k}+(\ln(1/\epsilon))^{1/(1-k)})$ with probability $1-\delta$, where $\epsilon>0$ is the error tolerance and $k\in(1/2,\,1]$ is the learning rate).
+For the case of a linear learning rate, we get an explicit convergence rate ($\Omega(1/\epsilon)$) in expectation.
+Our experiments confirm the almost sure convergence of RaQL, and also show that RaQL has a convergence rate comparable to classical $Q$-learning in terms of the required number of outer loops.
+Additionally, our experiments illustrate the computational advantages of RaQL compared with some alternative methods for solving risk-aware MDPs.

-In future research, we will extend RaQL to handle continuous state and action spaces by incorporating function approximation techniques.
-We will also explore new methods for speeding up the risk estimation subroutine to reduce the overall computational complexity.
+In future research, we will explore new methods for speeding up the risk estimation subroutine to reduce the overall computational complexity, and we will also extend RaQL to handle continuous state and action spaces by incorporating $Q$-value function approximation techniques.